The Perfect Answer

 She didn’t want to open her eyes and extinguish it.

 It took Madeline only moments to realize she wasn’t in her own bed.
-The plush pillow-top cradled her body, and its king size allowed her to sprawl out endlessly compared to the small twin bed she was used to at home.
+The plush pillow-top cradled her body, and its king size allowing her to sprawl out endlessly compared to the small twin bed she was used to at home.
 Soft sheets draped between her and the thick, but lightweight, duvet.
-Truth be told, she felt like a child who’d just been tucked into bed, back in the days when everything was right with the world.
+Truth be told, she felt like a child who’d been tucked into bed, back in the days when everything was right with the world.

 But that wasn’t reality.